 Tip: The museum's secret room is reserved for adults only, as it houses examples of Roman-era erotica, as well as sexually explicit finds from Pompeii.
 The room opened in the mid-19th century but was then closed for a century or so, due to controversy.

-If your ship is in port overnight, look into Pompeii's special nighttime tours during the summer.
+Tip: If you're overnighting in Naples or your sailing calls there before ending in Civitavecchia -- just two hours away -- look into Pompeii's special nighttime tours during the summer.

 Palermo is home to Italy's second-most famous chapel (after the Sistine Chapel at the Vatican), the Cappella Palatina.
 About half the size of the Sistine Chapel, this 12th-century chapel in the city's royal palace, Palazzo dei Normanni, is filled with brilliant mosaics depicting the lives of the saints -- in particular, St. Paul and St. Peter, to whom the chapel is dedicated.

 Byzantine mosaics of this quality can only be seen elsewhere in Istanbul or Ravenna in northern Italy.
 If you can tear your eyes away from their sparkle and shine, you'll be mesmerized by the colorful cosmati flooring with geometric inlay at your feet.
 The facets of the chapel -- Byzantine mosaics, Norman architecture, Arab arches -- reflect the many cultures that have influenced both Palermo and Sicily.